Qiskit/qiskit/docs/contributing_to_qiskit.rst

     qiskit-ibmq-provider are not installed.
-This is done because users commonly intend to use the additional elements, but do not realize they are not installed, or that the installation of either Aer or the IBM Q Provider failed for some reason.
+This is done because users commonly intend to use the additional elements, but do not realize they are not installed, or that the installation of either Aer or the IBM Quantum Provider failed for some reason.
 If you wish to suppress these warnings, add::

         import warnings